Daniel-Warner-X/design-with-cursor-quickstart/quickstart.md

 5. **Ask Cursor to conduct a security review** before checking your code into a public repo ask Cursor if it is safe to do so.
 A common mistake is checking your API keys into a public repo.
 Cursor will discover issues like that.

-6. **Post to GitHub and Create a demo video** Share early and often.
+6. **Post to GitHub and Create a demo video.** Share early and often.
 Collapsing the time it takes to create a prototype doesn't help if nobody can see what you are working on.
 The goal is to iterate quickly and learn.
 Ship a video daily to somebody... anybody.

 ## Common Issues